NNSynth: Neural Network Guided Abstraction-Based Controller Synthesis for Stochastic Systems: Results

 In the 2-d robot case, the satisfaction probability grows from $55\%$ to $96\%$ by increasing the number of local state-control action pairs from $4$ to $100$.
 This shows that the neural network by itself is far away from the optimal control policy even if it is sufficiently trained.
 The reason behind this could be the neural network training is stuck at a local optimal.
 As favorable to NNSynth, abstraction-based controller synthesis can move away from the local optimal and further leads to better controllers, such as the one with satisfaction probability $96\%$ in the 2-d robot example.
 Similar pattern is observed in the other benchmark.

-\textbf{Experiment\#5: Effect of lifting the abstraction controller to a neural network on the tool performance}.
+\textbf{Experiment \#5: Effect of lifting the abstraction controller to a neural network on performance}.
 Now, consider the second question.
-We deliberately reduce the number of epochs used to train the neural network to 50.
-Such reduction of the epochs reduces its quality and forces the tool to go through multiple iterations of training neural networks and synthesizing controllers.
-We then compare the satisfaction probabilities for the synthesized controllers after each iteration in Table~\ref{tab:iteration}.
+We train the neural network for 50 epochs in each iteration and compare the satisfaction probabilities for the synthesized controllers after each iteration in Table~\ref{tab:iteration}.
 After five iterations of training, synthesizing a controller, lifting to a NN, and retraining, the NN receives a total of 250 epochs of training.
-For comparison, we also record the base case where we train the neural network for only one iteration but with a number of epochs equal to 250 (the same total number of epochs accumulated over five iterations) but without lifting from the abstraction controller to the NN.
+For comparison, we also record the base case where we train a neural network for only one iteration but with 250 epochs (the same total number of epochs as that accumulated over five iterations) but without lifting from the abstraction controller to the NN.

 In the 2d Robot benchmark, the base case of 1 iteration with 250 epochs, the resulting controller achieved a $54\%$ probability of satisfying the specifications.
 On the other side, with several iterations of neural network training, controller synthesis, and lifting the controller to a neural network, the resulting controllers improve over iterations.
 By the end of the 5th iteration, the neural network accumulates 250 epochs (same as the base case), but the resulting satisfaction probability increases to $90\%$.
-This is a clear evidence that lifting the synthesized controller to a neural network helps with the overall training of the neural network.
-This is indeed useful, especially when the amount of expert training data is limited.
+This is a clear evidence that lifting the synthesized controller to a neural network helps with the overall training of neural networks.